alwinpaul111/fake-photo-detector/NOTES.md

 ## Cost Per Image

 Cost per image is effectively `$0` because inference runs locally and does not use a cloud API.
 At scale, the main cost is device CPU/battery.
-If run on a server, the code is lightweight enough to batch many images per CPU core, so cost should be negligible compared with a neural-network API call.
+If run on a server, the code is lightweight enough to batch many images per CPU core, so cost should be negligible compared with a neural-network API call

 ## Improvements

 The biggest improvement would be calibration on real collected data.
 I would add a small validation harness that logs failure cases, tune the cutoff to the desired false-positive rate, and maintain a rolling evaluation set as cheaters adapt.
-If a pure heuristic plateaus, the next step would be a tiny mobile CNN trained on crops plus the current handcrafted features, distilled/quantized for on-device inference.
+If a pure heuristic plateaus, the next step would be a tiny mobile CNN trained on crops plus the current handcrafted features, distilled/quantized for on-device inference